-To order a print copy directly from the author, follow this link (it wills say “Pocket Protector Games,” but that’s just the name of my LLC, I promise!).
+To order a signed copy directly from me, follow this link (it will say “Pocket Protector Games,” but that’s just the name of my LLC, I promise!).

 Twenty young people wake aboard the spaceship Redemption with no memory how they got there.